Looking to grow your portfolio in a bear market? Check out PennyWorks to earn high yields through low-risk digital asset lending.

 Loopring and IDEX are the current largest Decentralized order book exchanges.

-Liquidity pools are the new way to make a market.
+Liquidity pools are the new way to make a market through what’s known as an Automated Market Maker (AMM).
 DeFi projects Uniswap, Kyber and Balancer are competing to become the leading liquidity pool DEX.
 Let’s take a look at Uniswap to see how a liquidity pool works.

-Uniswap runs on the Ethereum blockchain and facilitates the exchange of Ethereum-based tokens for a small fee.
-Uniswap offers users the ability to exchange ethereum-based cryptocurrencies instantly by tapping into its smart contract liquidity pools.
+Uniswap runs on the Ethereum blockchain and facilitates the exchange of Ethereum-based tokens for a small fee (0.3%).
+However, users must also pay Ethereum gas fees, which is a major roadblock to the adoption of DeFi on Ethereum.
+Uniswap offers users the ability to exchange Ethereum-based cryptocurrencies instantly by tapping into its smart contract liquidity pools.

-These liquidity pools are filled by other users, who earn the exchange fees for providing liquidity.
+These liquidity pools are funded by other users who earn the exchange fees for providing this liquidity.

 Decentralized lending offers higher interest rates than centralized lending with better security and anonymity.
 DeFi projects Aave and Compound are the leading lending protocols today.